AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

    - Memory corruptions
    - Access to deallocated objects

-* As soon as you use them, you lose the safety of your pointers
+* As soon as you use them, you lose the safety of your access
 * But sometimes, you have to do what you have to do ...

    - There's no simple way of doing it